Preferred Drug List

 CareSource covers all medically necessary Medicaid-covered drugs at many pharmacies.
 CareSource also covers many commonly used over-the-counter (OTC) medications with a written prescription from your doctor.

-Changes to the PDL are also posted every quarter.
+If CareSource makes any changes to the PDL, the changes are posted every quarter.

 Preferred Drug Lists